 Kia Niro

-How it looks when you see on the street: Kia Niro has an all-new look for 2023 — and its turning heads.
+How it looks when you see on the street: Kia Niro is a sensible, good looking small SUV — and we think it makes a good run in plug-in-hybrid form.
 The Niro is made as a hybrid, plug-in hybrid (PHEV) and all-electric vehicle (EV).
 It’s a unique offering that’s two steps ahead of the curve, both affordable, efficient, and practical.
 Up close, it has an elongated front end, angular headlights, a flat table-like hood, and a long wide grille.

 How it makes you feel when you get in: The Niro interior is neat and tidy.
-We drove the plug-in hybrid EX Premium, a fully loaded model, which still used a fair amount of plastic in a dark, subdued interior.
-It came with a sunroof, rain-sensing windshield wipers, 18-inch wheels, and a 10.3-inch infotainment display.
+Most recentl we drove the plug-in hybrid SX not quite a fully loaded model, which still used a fair amount of plastic in a dark, subdued interior.
+It came with 18-inch wheels, and a 10.3-inch infotainment display.
 Infotainment across the Kia line is easy to use.
 Standard safety tech includes forward collision-avoidance assist, rear cross-traffic collision warning lane keeping assist and cyclist blind-spot collision warning, essential in city driving situations.
 Again, the breadth of the bundle is a great value.

 Space for people and things: Four passengers fit comfortably, while the fifth passenger will be more cramped, a common denominator in the small SUV segment that includes Nissan Rogue and Honda HRV.